UPDATED: JANUARY 2025

-One of the most difficult parts about relocating to Halifax, Nova Scotia is choosing where to live and finding a home.
-If you have a family with school aged children, my guess is you want to make the process as streamlined and as easy as possible for every family member.
+One of the biggest challenges when relocating to Halifax, Nova Scotia is choosing the right neighbourhood and finding a home that fits your needs.
+If you’re moving with a family, especially with school-aged children, you’ll want to make the process as smooth and stress-free as possible for everyone.

-And based on that, we did a ton of research.
-When we came on a quick fact finding trip back in May 2006, we had fallen in love with one of the communities and still love where we live even 13 years on (in fact, sometimes I still pinch myself and ask how did we get so lucky).
+After a lot of research and a quick fact-finding trip in May 2006, we fell in love with one of the communities here, and even 18 years later, we still love where we live (sometimes, I still pinch myself in disbelief about how lucky we are).

 Type of house: